ruifelixpereira/logicapps-ip-list-update/README.md

 2. Queue-Triggered Update Function

    A second Azure Function, triggered by the queue message, performs the following:
-   - Retrieves the latest IP ranges for a specified Azure service tag (e.g., Dynamics365) and region using the Network Service Tags API.
+   - Retrieves the latest IP ranges for a specified Azure service tag (e.g., Dynamics365) and region using the Network Management Service Tags API.
    - Updates the Logic App’s access control configuration with the new IP ranges, ensuring only current, valid addresses are allowed.